Clearwater Alimony Attorney

 How Long Does Alimony Last in Florida?

 The court awards persistent alimony, and payments can't last longer than the length of the marriage in Florida.
-According to the state, the law defines a short-term marriage as one lasting less than seven years, and an intermediate-term lasts at least seven years but less than 17 years.
+According to the state, the law defines a short-term marriage as one lasting less than ten years, and an intermediate-term lasts at least ten years but less than twenty years.

 Alimony is a predetermined amount of money that one spouse pays to the other after a separation or divorce.
 A judge may award alimony to limit the economic blow that a divorce may impose on a spouse who has little or no earning power.
 If one spouse has little or no means to earn an income alone, he or she may need financial support after the marriage ends.